 12+ It is October 1998, and Chasca Broderick has rushed home to the USA from her work with the War Crimes Tribunal in Sarajevo to attend her grandfather's funeral.
 Theodore Broderick had been a lawyer, an eminent legal academic, an adviser to presidents, a Supreme Court Justice, and a defence attorney at the Nuremberg Trials.

 Chasca had shared a special bond with "Grandpa Theo", who had inspired her to study law at Harvard.
 And it was he who encouraged Chasca to eschew a career as a wealthy corporate lawyer to become an underpaid international law and human rights counsel with the United Nations.

-After the funeral, Chasca slips away from the family gathering at her grandfather’s house to reminisce about the happy times she had spent there with Grandpa Theo.
-Chasca is drawn to her favourite room, the library, sits at his desk and looks idly through the drawers.
-In one she finds an old sheaf of papers, written in German (a language which Chasca studied at Harvard), the memoir of a Holocaust survivor, Joachim Gutman.
+After the funeral, Chasca slips away from the family gathering at her grandfather's house to reminisce about the happy times she had spent there with Grandpa Theo.
+And Chasca is drawn to her favourite room, the library, sits at his desk and looks idly through the drawers.
+In one, she finds an old sheaf of papers, written in German (a language which Chasca studied at Harvard), the memoir of a Holocaust survivor, Joachim Gutman.

 Reading Gutman's papers, Chasca senses a miscarriage of justice at the trial of German Wilhelm Deutch, hanged as a war criminal in 1947.
 Theodore Broderick had unsuccessfully defended Deutch at the Nuremberg trial.
 Chasca realises the papers, which would have had a bearing on the case, had not come into Broderick's possession until after the sentencing.

 Gutman's memoir paints Deutch as an "ordinary guy", a "mechanic" at the concentration camps, someone who only "twiddled knobs on the gas ovens".
 Furthermore, Gutman asserts Deutch was not a "mass murderer", but a man who had saved his life and should have been "feted as a hero", a "saviour".